Resources and Insights

 Object caching saves the results of these queries in memory, making it possible for future requests to pull data directly from the cache instead of hitting the database again.
 The result is faster load times and a more responsive experience.

 Redis and Memcached are two popular options for object caching and they’re both known for their lightning-fast data retrieval speeds.
 These in-memory data stores can handle thousands of requests per second, making them ideal for sites with heavy traffic.
+Redis handles thousands of requests per second.
 This can be especially beneficial for e-commerce sites, forums or any platform that relies on dynamic content generation where speed is critical for user experience.

 Here’s how to set up object caching: